tesagure/visual-question-generation/README.md

 # visual-question-generation

-##some preprocessing scripts

-the main.py borrow most from

-Two types of data is required:
- -
+Tring to reproduce the work from https://arxiv.org/pdf/1603.06059.pdf and some preprocessing scripts